-Individuals who have lived or worked outside the UK must undergo the same checks as all other staff in schools or colleges (set out in paragraphs 213).
+Individuals who have lived or worked outside the UK must undergo the same checks as all other staff in schools or colleges (set out in paragraphs280-285).
 This includes obtaining (via the applicant) an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity) even if the individual has never been to the UK.
-In addition, schools and colleges must make any further checks they think appropriate so that any relevant events that occurred outside the UK can be considered.
-Following the UK's exit from the EU, schools and colleges should apply the same approach for any individuals who have lived or worked outside the UK regardless of whether or not it was in an EEA country or the rest of the world.
+In addition, academies/nurseries must make any further checks they think appropriate so that any relevant events that occurred outside the UK can be considered.
+Following the UK's exit from the EU, academies/nurseries should apply the same approach for any individuals who have lived or worked outside the UK regardless of whether or not it was in an EEA country or the rest of the world.